inflearn logo

-It's designed so you can learn many aspects of Kubernetes (☸) through diagrams. 🧭 In particular, it expands on the proven content from the bestseller 'Kubernetes/Docker for Building Container Infrastructure Environments' to help you learn Kubernetes itself more deeply. 💯 In addition, practical content is regularly added to 'Supplementary Lessons'. 👉 Be sure to compare it with other lectures :)
+This course is designed so that you can learn many parts of Kubernetes (☸) through illustrations. 🧭 In particular, it expands upon the proven content of the bestseller 'Kubernetes/Docker for Building Container Infrastructure Environments' to help you study Kubernetes itself in greater depth. 💯 Additionally, practical content is periodically added to the 'Supplementary Lessons.' 👉 Please be sure to compare this with other courses :)

 Kubernetes